Getting Started

 - Minimal redlining: Tap

-to produce minimal difference redlines directly in your word processor instantly.
+Ctrl+Shift+Gto produce minimal difference redlines directly in your word processor instantly.
+Or select files from your library to redline against each other.

 - Word and PDF document review: Review PDFs alongside drafting your Word-compatible documents.

-- Optional LLM integrations: Optionally integrate Tritium with state-of-the-art foundation models
+- LLM integrations: Tritium integrates with state-of-the-art foundation models

-offered by OpenAI, Anthropic, Google and others, or integrate with your own proprietary LLM.
+offered by OpenAI, Anthropic, Google and others, or with your own proprietary LLM.
 Tritium

 passes your open documents as context to the LLM and allows you to interrogate your Word documents and